ted-wong/dancing_without_stars/README.md

 ## Running the client:
 Connect to the game server using the same port.
-A sample client (for both spoiler and choreographer has been provided).
+A sample client (for both spoiler and choreographer) has been provided.

 ## Spoiler